Peter0x44/benchpress/README.md

 ## Limitations

-- C++ is untested
+- C++ doesn't work
-- Requires a posix shell to work
+- Requires a posix shell
 - Only supports one benchmark function per file